 Social listening: What it is and why it matters

-One of the best ways to understand what people are really saying about you in their environment, social listening should be an integral part of your brand strategy.
+As one of the best ways to understand what people are really saying about you in their environment, social listening should be an integral part of your brand strategy.
 Here’s how it works.

 Social media platforms are a treasure trove of data that can help you understand what people are saying about a chosen topic, which you can use to improve the experience for your customers, employees, product, and brand.